Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

 \section{Method}

-Given a set of images together with camera poses and a set of sparse points $\mathcal{S}$ computed via Structure-From-Motion \cite{Schonberger_2016_Structure}, we construct an explicit scene representation using triangle primitives, the parameterization of which we discuss in Section~\ref{subsec:param}.
+Given a set of images together with camera poses and a set of sparse points $\mathcal{S}$ computed via Structure-From-Motion \citep{schoenberger_2016_structure}, we construct an explicit scene representation using triangle primitives, the parameterization and initiliazation of which we discuss in Sections~\ref{subsec:param} and~\ref{subsec:init}, respectively.
+The triangles are endowed with diffuse boundaries, similar to 3DCS \citep{held_2025_3d} (Section~\ref{subsec:diffuse}).
 To model the surfaces in the scene, we render into each camera the image, depth, and normal map of the triangles through alpha-blending (see Section~\ref{subsec:rasterization}).
 The triangle parameters are directly updated via back-propagation after computing losses between the rendering of the scene and the ground truth image from each view.
 We also include 2D losses on the rendered depth and normal maps (see Section~\ref{sec:optimization}).
 In our representation, primitives maintain \textit{soft} connectivity with their neighbors, discussed in Section~\ref{subsec:connectivity}, for which we compute additional loss directly over the connection orientations (see Section~\ref{sec:optimization}).
-Similar to previous works \cite{Huang_2024_2DGS, Guedon_2024_SuGaR, Chen_2024_PGSR, Kerbl_2023_3DGS, Yu_2024_Gaussian}, we develop an adaptive densification strategy in order to facilitate the addition and removal of primitives in the scene (see Section~\ref{subsec:densification}).
+Similar to previous works \citep{kerbl_2023_3d, huang_2024_2d, guedon_2024_sugar, chen_2024_pgsr, yu_2024_gaussian}, we develop a strategy for adaptive density control in order to facilitate the addition and removal of primitives in the scene (see Section~\ref{subsec:densification}).
 We show an overview of our optimization algorithm in Fig.~\ref{fig:pipeline}.